-Malta, Cyprus, Antigua and Barbuda, Dominica, Saint Lucia, St Kitts and Nevis, Grenada.
+Countries that give citizenship through investing in real estate are Malta, Antigua and Barbuda, Dominica, Saint Lucia, St. Kitts and Nevis, and Grenada.

 Can a non-EU citizen live in Spain?

-For permanent residency, you just need 5 years of residence in the country and the main condition is that, during those 5 years, you haven't been out of the country for more than 10 months at a time.
-You must also hold your investments during the five-year period and have a valid temporary residence permit.
-Whereas to obtain the Spanish citizenship you need to have lived in Spain for 10 years.
+To obtain permanent residency in Spain, you just need five years of residence in the country, and the primary condition is that, during those five years, you will not have been out of the country for more than ten months at a time.
+You must also hold onto your investments during the five-year period, and have a valid temporary residency permit throughout.
+To obtain Spanish citizenship, you must have legally resided in Spain for ten years.

 Do US citizens pay tax in Spain?

-Taxes for Expats – The US – Spain Tax Treaty.
-The US–Spain tax treaty was originally signed in 1990, with an additional protocol signed in 2013 but only ratified in 2019 that reduced withholding taxes on dividends, interest, and royalties, as well as increasing tax information sharing between the two countries.
+If you are considered a tax resident of Spain, you will be obligated to pay tax.
+However, a US–Spain tax treaty was originally signed in 1990 with an additional protocol signed in 2013, but only ratified in 2019 that reduced withholding taxes on dividends, interest, and royalties, as well as increased tax information sharing between the two countries.

 Where do most expats live in Spain?